Programming-Fundamentals-Task-Force/8-2-Bounded-Real-Square-Root/README.md

 Class: `NegativeValueException` (custom exception)

-- A checked exception (extends Exception).
+- An unchecked exception (extends `RuntimeException`).
 - Should be thrown when attempting to compute the square root of a negative number.
 - Constructor should accept an error message (a `String`).

 Class: `MathUtils` (utility class)

 - Implements a bounded generic method:
-  - `public static <T extends Number> double squareRoot(T value) throws NegativeValueException`
+  - `public static <T extends Number> double squareRoot(T value)`
   - Accepts only `Number` types (e.g., `Integer`, `Double`).
-  - Throws `NegativeValueException` if value is negative.
+  - Throws `NegativeValueException` with the message `"Cannot compute square root of a negative number."` if value is negative.
   - Returns the square root of the given number using `Math.sqrt()`.

 ## Examples and Usage